nutanixworkshops/MSSQL-BPG_vs_None-BPG/hammerdb/hammerdb.rst

 #.
 Wait until the data gets generated.
 This generates up to 15GB of data.

    .. note::
-      It may take from 15 - 20 minutes for data population
+      It may take from 30-45 minutes for data population.
+You may start to prepare the next VM by repeating steps 1-10 of Lab 1.
+Once you are done with threse steps for the other VM, continue step #11 below for the NONE-BPG VM.

 #.
 Once the data is generated (The Status column will all have Green Ticks),click on Destroy Virtual Users.